Top 10 Things to Do with Kids in the Black Hills

 4) Custer State Park rides If you've never been on a horseback trail ride, the scenery of Custer State Park near Blue Bell Lodge makes this a memorable place to cowboy up and venture into the woods.
 You also can get close to the park's iconic bison on a Buffalo Safari Jeep Tour from the State Game Lodge. custerresorts.com

-5) Cave tours Kids can earn Junior Ranger badges while learning about cave formations such as boxwork, flowstone and underground pools at Wind Cave National Park (nps.gov/wica) and Jewel Cave National Monument, the third-longest cave system in the world (nps.gov/jeca).
+5) Cave tours (currently paused due to the pandemic and elevator construction; check websites for the latest) Kids can earn Junior Ranger badges while learning about cave formations such as boxwork, flowstone and underground pools at Wind Cave National Park (nps.gov/wica) and Jewel Cave National Monument, the third-longest cave system in the world (nps.gov/jeca).

 6) Downtown Rapid City There's a wealth of free things to do between Main and St. Joseph streets and Sixth and Seventh streets.
 Pose with life-size statues on the City of Presidents walk, admire Smithsonian-worthy Native American art at multilevel Prairie Edge Trading Company and Galleries, splash in fountains at Main Street Square and have a funky family photo shoot in graffiti-covered Art Alley.
 Grab a tasty lunch in the outdoor courtyard at the family-friendly Firehouse Brewing Company. downtownrapidcity.com